Skip to content Skip to footer

 • How much time the parents will spend together with the child

-The second arm of parenthood is parental responsibility.
-This provides the right to make important decisions about the welfare and day to day upbringing of the child.
-It is possible to be a legal parent without having parental responsibility and vice versa.
+Parental responsibility is the right to make important decisions about the welfare and day to day upbringing of the child.
+It’s possible to be a legal parent without having parental responsibility and vice versa.
 If a person is named on the birth certificate, that person will have legal parental responsibility for the child unless they relinquish it.

 There is no limit to the number of people who can have parental responsibility.
 It can be acquired after the birth of the child for those who do not automatically acquire parental status.

-If a co-parenting arrangement is being entered into, we advise seeking legal advice.
-This will ensure that everyone involved will understand to whom legal parenthood will fall in their particular situation and other legal status, such as parental responsibility, is obtained for those who do not have it.
+If a co-parenting arrangement is being entered into, we recommend seeking legal advice to ensure that everyone involved understands who has legal parenthood and any other legal status, such as parental responsibility, is obtained for those who do not have it.

 Contact a co-parenting solicitor